Tiwi Islands – Bathurst Island One Day Tour

 - Mini bus or 4WD vehicle

-- Airfares or ferry fares to and from Bathurst Island from Darwin.
+- Return ferry fares to and from Bathurst Island from Darwin.

 Visiting the progressive Aboriginal community of Wurrumiyanga, the museum and early mission precinct.

 Being taken through art and craft centres and see the artists at work.

 Spending time with some Tiwi ladies enjoying billy tea and damper.

 Visiting a Tiwi burial site and learning some of the complex rituals associated with Pukamani Poles (burial poles).